Aeri de Montserrat

 The Aeri de Montserrat (/ca/) is an aerial cable car which provides one of the means of access to the Montserrat mountain and abbey.
 It can be found 1 hour from the city of Barcelona, Catalonia, Spain.

 The cable car is operated by a separate company than the rack railroad and funiculars, and is not coordinated with them.

 The line runs from the monastery to the station of Montserrat-Aeri, on the Ferrocarrils de la Generalitat de Catalunya (FGC) line from Barcelona-Plaça d'Espanya station to Manresa.
 The FGC operates the Montserrat Rack Railway, which provides an alternative access to the mountain and abbey, and two funicular railways on the mountain, the Funicular de Sant Joan and the Funicular de Santa Cova.

+The cable car was engineered by Adolf Bleichert & Co. who had previously designed the Predigtstuhl Cable Car in Bad Reichenhall, Germany.